 Representatives from law enforcement, medical and mental health professionals, child protective services and prosecution meet regularly to discuss current child abuse cases.
 During the investigative process, while maintaining their own roles and responsibilities, team members are able to receive input from other professionals before making decisions regarding a case.
 This case information is utilized in conjunction with a tracking system to stay informed of the case through closure to ensure needs of the victim are met and cases are not lost or forgotten.

-During the initial assessment, the Social Services Coordinator will provide counseling options for the child and family.
+During the initial assessment, the Family Advocate will provide counseling options for the child and family.
 The center contacts the family following the initial services to verify that counseling services have been accessed, complete a survey of services, and to determine whether the family has further need for referral.

-Throughout the investigative process, the Social Services Coordinator tracks open cases through to final disposition and remains available to families to answer any questions they may have regarding the judicial process.
+Throughout the investigative process, the Family Advocate tracks open cases through to final disposition and remains available to families to answer any questions they may have regarding the judicial process.